victorvianaom/Kaggle-machine-learning-leasons/README.md

-# python-001
+# Exercices From Kaggle Course on Machine Learning
-a few tests with python
+a few tests with python from the mentioned course